 (b) an offence referred to in section 58(2) committed in the circumstances described in that provision,

-and that person’s office is prescribed for the purposes of the Criminal Investigation (Identifying People) Act 2002 and in particular the definition of “public officer” in section 3 of that Act.
+and that person’s office is prescribed for the purposes of the Criminal Investigation (Identifying People) Act 2002 and in particular the definition of public officer in section 3 of that Act.

 (2) The person may exercise powers under the Criminal Investigation (Identifying People) Act 2002 Part 3 but only in relation to a person’s personal details as defined in subsection (3).